Targets, technology and transparency

 Devon focuses on reducing operational emissions of GHGs such as carbon dioxide (CO2) and methane, as well as volatile organic compounds (VOCs), nitrogen oxide (NOx) and other gases, and on reporting our results.
-To continue our progress, Devon announced in June 2021 that we’ve set aggressive targets to lower the carbon intensity of our operations and committed to further transparency by refreshing our Climate Change Assessment Report by year-end 2021.
+To continue our progress, Devon announced in June 2021 that we’ve set aggressive targets to lower the carbon intensity of our operations and outlined our approach to managing climate-related risks and opportunities in our updated 2021 Climate Change Assessment Report.
 We’re taking these actions not only to lower regulatory, market and reputational risk, but also because we believe it’s the right thing to do.
 Ultimately, we believe protecting the air makes our business more sustainable.

 Air emissions performance management